Easy Grilled Salmon

 Don’t worry, it’s just protein cooking out of the salmon.
 The good news?
 It’s perfectly safe to eat.
 Even though it may not look overly appealing, it’s not going to hurt you at all.

 Salmon does reheat well but you’re going to want to reheat it on a super low setting so it doesn’t overcook and dry out the salmon.

+Store the leftovers in an airtight container in the refrigerator.
 You can crumble up the leftover salmon and add it to a salad or even mix it with some mashed potato and create some delicious salmon pancakes.

 Grilled Salmon Recipe

 - 1/2 c. peanut oil